oracle-livelabs/weblogic/webcenter-content/wcc-records/content-customization/content-customization.md

 ## Introduction

-This lab walks you through the content customization functionality of WebCenter Records Management that restricts users from performing certain actions on the content.
+This lab guides you through the content customization features of WebCenter Records Management, which limit user's ability to perform certain actions on content.
+When creating a retention category, the following security restrictions can be applied:

+* Restrict Revisions: Users without the RMA Right of Record.Revise cannot revise any content in this category, even if they have WCC write access.
+* Restrict Deletes: Users without the RMA Right of Record.Delete cannot delete any content in this category, even if they have WCC delete access and are listed as authors.
+* Restrict Edits: Users without the RMA Right of Record.Edit cannot update the metadata of any content in this category, even if they have WCC write access.
+* Transfer or Accession to NARA (Permanent): No revisions, deletions, or edits are allowed, even for users with these RMA rights

 *Estimated Time:* 20 minutes